syncfusion-content/wpf-docs/wpf/TileViewControl/Getting-Started.md

-> _Note: You can customize the appearance of the TileViewControl and its Item using the template-editing feature available in the Expression Blend._
+> Note: You can customize the appearance of the TileViewControl and its Item using the template-editing feature available in the Expression Blend.

 ### Through XAML

 The TileViewControl can also be created through XAML.
 The following code example illustrates this.

 {% highlight xml %}
-[XAML]

 <syncfusion:TileViewControl Name="tileViewControl1" >